syncfusion-content/blazor-docs/blazor/textbox/how-to/create-custom-component-with-validation.md

 ---
 layout: post
-title: Create a custom component with tooltip validation using Blazor TextBox | Syncfusion
+title: Create a custom component using Blazor TextBox | Syncfusion
 description: Learn here all about using Blazor TextBox component to create a custom component with tooltip validation.
 platform: Blazor
 control: TextBox